divyanshu2003singh/Divyanshu-Singh/README.md

 ### Authentication

-To authenticate with the API, send a POST request to `/api/auth` with the following parameters:
+To authenticate with the API, send a POST request to `/api/auth` with the following parameters and the username and password are hardcoded in the code which can be changed through the code only:

 - `username`: Your username
 - `password`: Your password